 Hopefully you live close enough to cycle to the start.

 Cambridge is well-served by train and you should be able to catch the 06.44 from King's Cross, London, and arrive just about in time for the start — don’t worry if you’re a few minutes late to the start, we will still be there for the start of the 100km event.
 It’s an easy 7km ride from the station to the start through the historic centre of Cambridge — routesheet | GPX | TCX — if you use these instructions, continue past the Co-op to the start on RHS in 1km next to the church.

-Due to the large numbers of entrants, if you could ride to the start instead of driving, that would be an great help!
+Due to the large numbers of entrants, if you could ride to the start instead of driving, that would be a great help!

-The arrivée will be manned, so we will collect your brevet from you on completion, along with two stamp marks or receipts.
+The arrivée will be manned, so we will collect your brevet from you on completion, along with the answers to the two questions, which you should write in the brevet.
 Please remember to sign your brevet before handing it in!